 Half Duplex non-persistent CSMA with the two bands used in both directions.
 In this case, sensing is done on both transmit bands.

-In addition to the above, the channel access procedure can be configured to use Request to Send (RTS) and Clear to Send (CTS) messages.
+In addition to the above, the channel access procedure may be configured to use Request to Send (RTS) and Clear to Send (CTS) messages.
+Mixed access operation of some SS with RTS/CTS enabled and disabled is supported.

 The DPP SS shall support the partitioning of a channel dedicated to DPP service into adjacent and non-adjacent sub-channels and sub-channel groups, the same as is done in the WirelessMAN-NB PHY.
 A DPP link operates over one subchannel group.